 Wood fireplaces, appreciated for their charm and conviviality, are now raising major concerns in co-ownership buildings.
-Due to public health, environmental protection and safety issues, these installations must now comply with strict standards, such as those established by the Quebec Construction Code.
+Due to public health, environmental protection and safety issues, these installations must now comply with strict standards, such as those established by the Construction code.
 In addition, municipal regulations, particularly in Montreal, impose significant restrictions on their use and sometimes require costly compliance work.
 This article examines the challenges associated with these installations and proposes solutions to ensure compliance while preserving the safety of occupants.

 Municipal regulations and their impact

-installations such as wood-burning fireplaces, even if they were compliant when they were initially installed.
+Municipalities, such as Montreal, have the legal authority to adopt regulations regarding public health and the environment.
+This includes restrictions on installations such as wood-burning fireplaces, even if they were compliant when they were initially installed.
 For example, since October 1, 2018, Montreal has banned the use of non-compliant fireplaces in order to reduce fine particle emissions, a major public health issue.

-This regulation imposes a strict limit: wood-burning fireplaces and stoves must emit less than 2.5 g/h of fine particles to be used legally.
+This by-law imposes a strict limit: wood-burning fireplaces and stoves must emit less than 2.5 g/h of fine particles to be used legally.
 In addition, in the event of a smog alert, the use of solid fuel appliances is prohibited, even if they meet the standards, under penalty of fines.

 Non-compliant fireplaces: a risk for the co-ownership